Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

   <figcaption>Target image and result</figcaption>
 </div>

-After running the algorithm for over 6000 generations over the course of an hour, I'm really please with the results!
+After running the algorithm for over 6000 generations over the course of an hour, I'm really pleased with the results!

 I'm surprised by the details the algorithm was able to replicate.
 For example, the curvature of the top of the ruby is really well defined, given that we're working with only straight lines.
 Also, the highlights along the gem's facets were captured well.
 If I squint hard enough, I have a hard time distinguishing the target image from the result!